openstack-archive/fuel-plugin-lma-infrastructure-alerting/doc/source/user.rst

 .. note:: Be aware that if Nagios is installed on the *management network*, you may not have direct access to the Nagios web UI.
-Some extra network configuration may be required to create a tunnel to the *management network*.
+Some extra network configuration may be required to create an SSH tunnel to the *management network*.

 Using Nagios
 ------------